Bhoomika121002/ShortestPathFinder/README.md

 ## Applications
-● This project can be used in a more defined and well rounded Flight Routing Management System.
+● This project can be used in a more defined and well rounded Flight Routing Management System.<br />
 ● Project can be used in Air traffic flow management.
 (It will suggest the different routes that can be followed to reach a destination which have less traffic)
 ● The target beneficiaries of the proposed methodology are the people who need to travel to destinations faster for business purposes.
-It is also helpful in emergencies as it will reduce the customer wait time and also reduce the delays in flights.
+It is also helpful in emergencies as it will reduce the customer wait time and also reduce the delays in flights.<br />
 ● Vehicle Routing Problem, the goal is to find optimal routes for vehicles visiting a set of locations(cities).